 So you had a bad day, as the song goes.
 The Brexit vote has reminded investors that the stock market is not for the faint of heart – but nor is it for the impulsive or impatient.
 It’s time to take a step back and examine the EU Referendum’s lessons for investors.
 ‘Rollercoaster ride’ is a

 As the pound tumbles and stock markets slide in the wake of the UK’s vote to Leave the EU, is there anywhere safe for the risk-averse investor?
 We examine the best bolt-holes available.
-Everyone expected this to be a rough ride, but the shockwaves from the EU Referendum have taken even the pessimists by surprise.
+Article by Nick Green.

 A controversial study has appeared to turn a long-accepted piece of financial wisdom on its head.
 Is there really a way to make safe cash outperform riskier shares?
 The answer is, maybe… but that it’s very much a case of horses for courses.
 The run-up to the EU referendum saw investment fund managers shovelling assets